SMART LOCK PRO

 Smart smoke alarms such as the Nest Protect will now let you know when something’s wrong, wherever you happen to be using WiFi to send alerts direct to your smartphone or tablet.

-Whether it’s detected smoke or carbon monoxide, or if the batteries are simply running low (no more left guessing on that one!), you’ll be alerted to the event.
+Whether it’s detected smoke or carbon monoxide, or if the batteries are simply running low (no more left guessing on that one!), you’ll be alerted to the event the moment your smart smoke detector picks up a change.

 Smart Home Automation Door Locks